Find a Doctor

 - English

-George Prigatano, PhD, is emeritus chairman of the Department of Neuropsychology at Barrow Neurological Institute at Dignity Health St. Joseph’s Hospital and Medical Center in Phoenix.
-Dr. Prigatano is board certified in clinical neuropsychology by the American Board of Professional Psychology.
+George Prigatano, PhD, is a professor of neuropsychology and the emeritus chairman of the Department of Neuropsychology at Barrow Neurological Institute.
+He is board certified in clinical neuropsychology by the American Board of Professional Psychology.

-Dr. Prigatano received his doctorate from Bowling Green State University, Bowling Green, Ohio, in clinical psychology and completed his internship at University of Oklahoma Health Sciences Center in Oklahoma City.
+Dr. Prigatano received his doctorate in clinical psychology from Bowling Green State University in Ohio and completed his internship at University of Oklahoma Health Sciences Center in Oklahoma City.
 He also studied neuropsychology as a visiting scholar at Stanford University in Palo Alto, California.

 Dr. Prigatano’s research studies include the process and outcome of neuropsychological rehabilitation, the role of cognitive and emotional changes in arriving at a neuropsychological diagnosis, and the study of impaired awareness, both as reflected in the phenomenon of anosognosia as well as denial of illness.
 He has spent additional time developing the BNI Screen for Higher Cerebral Functioning, which is a screening test developed at Barrow Neurological Institute, now translated into eight languages and used internationally.